Common Career Mistakes and How to Avoid Them

 Negativity

 Negativity is not a good thing in any workplace.
-It makes people feel uncomfortable making communication difficult again hindering potential for growth.
-Apart from damaging relationships with supervisors and peers, which could result in the professional stagnation.
+It makes employees feel uncomfortable and makes communication difficult, which can hinder the growth of opportunities.
+Apart from damaging relationships with supervisors and colleagues, it can potentially lead to slowing down your career.

-- Get help when you can Find a mentor to ask for advice or ask your colleagues for guidance.
+- Ask for help whenever possible Find a mentor to ask for guidance or to ask colleagues for suggestions.

 Overcommitting Workload